 Symptoms can include memory loss, problems with movement, and the inability to control urination.
 It can happen at any age, but it is more common among older people.

-Also known as post-stroke dementia, this condition occurs after a person experiences bleeding or vessel blockage in the brain, known as a stroke.
+Also known as post-stroke dementia, this can happen after a stroke, when there is bleeding or vessel blockage in the brain.
 It affects a person's thinking and physical movements.

 According to the Alzheimer's Association, early symptoms may include an inability to organize, plan, or make decisions.

-This condition occurs due to a chronic deficiency of vitamin B1 or thiamine.
+This can result from a chronic deficiency of vitamin B1, or thiamine.
 It is most common in those who chronically abuse alcohol.
-The effects of alcohol and a poor diet are likely to contribute to the development of the condition.
+The effects of alcohol and a poor diet are likely to contribute.

 The chief symptom is severely impaired memory, including long-term memory gaps, which the person may try to fill in with incorrect versions of what they think happened.
 This unintentional lying is known as confabulation.